UniurbMB/aSimpleCJsonParser/README.md

 //Whatever that you want to do here

-deleteJsonObject(rootJsonNode); //We're C programmers, we must clean up after ourselves, unlike :vomiting_face: Java
+deleteJsonObject(rootJsonNode); //We're C programmers, we must clean up after ourselves, unlike 🤮 Java

 //The rest of your program